-This Remarketing Circular of the New York Local Government Assistance Corporation (the "Corporation" or "LGAC") is provided for the purpose of setting forth information concerning the Corporation in connection with the remarketing of its Series 2003A-8V Subordinate Lien Refunding Bonds (the "Series 2003A-8V Bonds").
+This Remarketing Circular of the New York Local Government Assistance Corporation (the "Corporation" or "LGAC") is provided for the purpose of setting forth information concerning the Corporation in connection with the remarketing of its Series 2008B-C/D Refunding Bonds (Senior Lien) (the "Series 2008B-C/D Bonds") and Series 2003A-5/6 Subordinate Lien Refunding Bonds (the "Series 2003A-5/6 Bonds" and, together with the Series 2008B-C/D Bonds, the "Remarketed Bonds").
+The Remarketed Bonds are being converted from Variable Interest Rate Bonds in the Weekly Mode to the Fixed Mode, effective as of June 10, 2009 (the "Conversion Date").

-The Series 2003A-8V Bonds were issued as registered bonds.
-The Series 2003A-8V Bonds are issued under a book-entry-only system in the principal amount of \$100,000 or any integral multiple of \$5,000 in excess thereof and are registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York, which acts as securities depository for the Series 2003A-8V Bonds.
-Purchasers will not receive certificates representing their ownership interest in the Series 2003A-8V Bonds purchased.
-The Series 2003A-8V Bonds are in the Weekly Mode and will bear interest at the Weekly Rate as determined as described herein.
-This Remarketing Circular describes the terms and conditions of the Series 2003A-8V Bonds only while bearing interest at the Weekly Rate.
-The Bank of New York Mellon is the Trustee and the Tender Agent under the Resolution (as defined herein).
+The Remarketed Bonds were issued as registered bonds.
+The Remarketed Bonds are issued under a book-entry-only system and are registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York, which acts as securities depository for the Remarketed Bonds.
+Purchasers will not receive certificates representing their ownership interest in the Remarketed Bonds purchased.
+The Remarketed Bonds will be remarketed in denominations of \$5,000 or any whole multiple thereof.
+Interest on the Remarketed Bonds will be payable on October 1, 2009 and semi-annually thereafter on each April 1 and October 1 until maturity or redemption prior to maturity.
+The Remarketed Bonds are subject to redemption prior to maturity as more fully described herein.